odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 layout: "learningpathall"
 ---

-##  Install Redis manually on a single node
+##  Install Redis in a multi-node configuration

 ## Prerequisites